fcambus/alexarank/README.md

 ## CLI tool

-There is a bundled `alexarank` CLI tool :
+There is a bundled `alexarank` CLI tool:

 	USAGE    : alexarank domain